pbaletkeman/GH-300-Exam-Prep/GitHub-Certification-Sample.md

 ---

-### 🤝 Week 6: Collaboration & Workflow Optimization
+### 🤝 Section 6: Collaboration & Workflow Optimization

 1. A) Acts as silent partner in pair programming.